What is the Best Hot Tub to Buy in Canada? An Unbiased Look at the Top Tubs for Canadians

 • The “best” will change for each customer.
 Every company’s lineup of hot tubs offers multiple different options and sizes.
 As we discuss some leading manufacturers below, you’ll note that each offers multiple lines or levels: usually a base, mid-range and high-end model.
 Is the “best” one the value-model that offers the most for the money?
 Or is the “best” the one with all the bells and whistles at the high end of the market?
 There’s sufficient range in the market that as a customer, you need to decide what you’re looking for first before you can commit to buying – (which you are, of course, or you wouldn’t be reading this).

 What makes companies that sell in Canada unique is that they must be equipped to have a hot tub that can handle cold weather.
-If it’s -20C outside and you want to sit in your hot tub and keep the water at 104F next February, you will want a hot tub that can handle cold climates.
+If it’s -20C outside and you want to sit in your hot tub and keep the water at 104F next February, you will want a hot tub that can handle that kind of workload.
 We know this from more than 40 years of experience operating in Canada!

 Three of the Best Made-in-Canada Hot Tubs